 One in 25 adults lives with the discomfort of a swallow disorder, struggling with difficulty swallowing, choking, and chest pain after swallowing.
-The experienced team at ENT Specialists provides comprehensive care for swallow disorders at offices in Salt Lake City, Murray, Draper, Tooele, and West Jordan, Utah.
+The experienced team at ENT Specialists provides comprehensive care for swallow disorders at offices in Salt Lake City, Murray, Draper and Tooele, Utah.
 Don’t wait to get relief from a swallow disorder.
 Call one of the offices or to schedule an appointment online.

 Difficulty swallowing, also called dysphagia, occurs when you have a hard time moving food and liquids through your mouth and throat, down your esophagus, and finally into your stomach.
 The problem is often caused by nerve or muscle problems that interfere with the swallowing process.

 You can develop two types of dysphagia: esophageal dysphagia and oropharyngeal dysphagia.
 Esophageal dysphagia occurs when food gets stuck in your esophagus, while oropharyngeal dysphagia includes problems moving food through your mouth and into your throat.

 Some medications lead to swallow disorders.
 Dysphagia is also caused by many health conditions, including:

 - Amyotrophic lateral sclerosis (ALS)